-To meet the requirements the following
+To meet the requirements the following guidelines are in place:

-1. The student accumulates eight (8)
+- ♦ An A+ student will not sell, possess or use a controlled substance and/or related paraphernalia as defined by law, including alcohol, unless prescribed by a licensed physician.
+This prohibition applies at all times whether on or away from school property. - ♦ Citizenship certification will be based on the Student Code of Conduct.
+All students are expected to comply with school and district policies and regulations. - An affirmed violation of Type I Behavior (disposition final) as defined by the Student Code of Conduct will result in immediate disqualification from the A+ Schools Program. - · Repeated violations of Type II Behavior as defined by the Student Code of Conduct may result in disqualification from the A+ Schools Program. - 1.
+The student accumulates eight (8) days of suspension over four (4) years. - 2.
+The student accumulates ten (10) referrals that result in disciplinary action (excluding tardy, ID, hallsweeps and homework violations). - If a student pleads guilty or nolo contendere (no contest) to, receives a suspended execution of sentence for or been convicted of a felony, he/she would immediately be disqualified from the A+ School Program. - Transfer students and phase-in period: 1.
+Transferring sophomores: six (6) - days of suspension and/or seven (7) referrals over three (3) years.

-- days of suspension over four (4) years.
-2. The student accumulates ten (10) referrals that result in disciplinary action (excluding tardy, ID, hall-sweeps and homework violations). - If a student pleads guilty or nolo contendere (no contest) to, receives a suspended execution of sentence for or been convicted of a felony, he/she would immediately be disqualified from the A+ School Program. - Transfer students and phase-in period: 1.
-Transferring sophomores: six (6) days of suspension and/or seven (7) referrals over three (3) years. - 2.
-Transferring juniors: four (4) days of suspension and/or five (5) referrals over two (2) years. - 3.
+- 2. Transferring juniors: four (4) days of suspension and/or five (5) referrals over two (2) years. - 3.
 Transferring seniors: two (2) days of suspension and/or three (3) referrals over one (1) year. - Student and parent signatures on the A+ Schools Participation Agreement allow the A+ coordinator to check discipline records to verify compliance with this requirement.